Steffo99/royalnet-5/docs_source/packs/command.rst

 :exc:`.InvalidInputError`
     The arguments the user passed to the command by the user are invalid.
-    Displays the command syntax in the error message.
+    *Additionally displays the command syntax in the error message.*

 :exc:`.UnsupportedError`
     The command is not supported on the interface it is being called.

 :exc:`.ConfigurationError`
-    The ``config.toml`` file was misconfigured (a value is missing or invalid).
+    A value is missing or invalid in the ``config.toml`` section of your pack.

 :exc:`.ExternalError`
     An external API the command depends on is unavailable or returned an error.